-Swimming Pool Filter Cleaning Services in Dallas, Plano & Carrollton, TX
+Swimming Pool Filter Cleaning Services in Plano & Frisco, TX

 Clear, clean swimming pool water is every pool owner’s hope and expectation.
 Filter cleaning is an important factor in keeping water clear, safe, and usable.
 For cartridge and diatomaceous earth (DE) filters, this bit of recurring maintenance should be accomplished at least twice per year.
 Our technicians take apart your filter completely, removing the cartridges or grids and other functional components.
 We clean each with a pressure washer, then reassemble and take whatever steps are necessary to begin circulation.
 During the process, our keenly observant technicians look for any problems that would result in poor filtration and address those with the pool owner.